 For more information about industry contract negotiation, contact:

-The post-award administration team establishes and monitors sponsored project accounts and provides:
+The post-award administration team establishes and monitors sponsored project accounts, including:

-The Risk and Compliance Office assists administration, staff, and researchers with a multitude of compliance issues ensuring that research is conducted within appropriate guidelines, including:
+The Risk and Compliance Office assists administration, staff and researchers with a multitude of compliance services ensuring that research is conducted within appropriate guidelines, including:

 For more information about risk and compliance, contact: